DomenicoTanzarella/predictingEuro24winner/README.md

 #### Executive summary

-The goal of this project is to define a model that can predict the outcome of Euro 2024 soccer based on historycal data
+The goal of this project is to define a model that can predict the outcome of Euro 2024 soccer based on historical data

 #### Rationale